Compilation Directives

 <p #html={htmlDireciveConf}>{htmlStr}</p>

-Tags using the html directive can only accept one text child node - otherwise a compiler fatal error occurs.
+A tag using the `html` directive can only contain one text child node.
+Otherwise, the compiler throws a fatal error.

 target Directive